-Tip 4: Charcoal, gas, gas/briquette, wood or electrically-powered?
+Tip 4: Charcoal, gas, gas/briquette, wood or electrically powered?
 Again, how special do you want your level of barbecuing to be and how much time are you prepared to put into it?
 Charcoal barbies give your food that traditional smokey flavour that many traditionalists can’t do without, but you’ll have to put in the extra preparation time (approx. 30-45 minutes) to ensure the charcoal is ready to cook over – that’s when it’s white-coloured and radiating maximum heat – or you may all be waiting around for your meal.
-Gas-powered is probably the most popular type of BBQ bought nowadays because it pretty-much gives instant heat.
+Gas-powered is probably the most popular type of BBQ bought nowadays because it pretty much gives instant heat.
 A large cylinder of Patio Gas will probably last the summer and you don’t have to master the art of pre-lighting and cooking on the charcoal before the sun goes down!
-Convenience though, has a price – the smokey flavour is missing, though some barbies let you add seasoned wood chips to give your food extra flavour.
-Then there’s Gas + Lava Rock which give you the speed and convenience of gas to heat up a tray of lava rocks that then radiate heat to help the cooking process and add flavour.
-Gas-to-Coal barbecues have a similar approach, using gas to heat up a tray of long-life charcoal briquettes to add flavour from the juices of previously-cooked food and radiate heat to assist with the cooking process.
+Convenience though has a price – the smokey flavour is missing, though some barbies let you add seasoned wood chips to give your food extra flavour.
+Then there’s Gas + Lava Rock or Gas-to-Charcoal which both give you the speed and convenience of gas to heat up a tray of lava rocks or charcoal briquettes that then radiate heat to help the cooking process and add flavour.
 Not very common, but ideal for situations where you need the ultimate in convenience that only it can give, are Electric-powered barbecues with easy dual-zone cooking and no worries about running out of gas or charcoal.
 Go for the power option that best fits your lifestyle so you can enjoy being a barbecuer, not feel it’s just another job that has your name on it.

-Norwich Camping & Leisure Village, in Blofield, east of Norwich, Norfolk, has one of the UK’s largest outdoor displays of tents and awnings, plus indoor showroom displays of camping & caravanning equipment, outdoor clothing, garden furniture & buildings, barbecues and a fully-stocked garden centre.
-Barbecue brands in stock: Weber; Napoleon; Outback; Charbroil; Broil King and Cadac.
+Norwich Camping & Leisure Village, in Blofield, east of Norwich, Norfolk, has one of the UK’s largest outdoor displays of tents and awnings, plus indoor showroom displays of camping & caravanning equipment, outdoor clothing, garden furniture & buildings, barbecues and a fully-stocked garden centre and barbecues.

-The Leisure Village also has a farm shop, coffee shop, in-season pick-your-own fruit fields and a professional-standard car, camper & caravan hand-wash station.
-With over 40 years of experience and practical, friendly advice – plus our Best Price / Price Match Policy and low-rate finance terms why not come along and see us!
+The Leisure Village also has a farm shop, coffee shop, new & used campervan sales, campervan hire & conversions and a professional-standard car, camper & caravan hand-wash station.
+With 50 years of experience and practical, friendly advice – plus our Best Price / Price Match Policy and low-rate finance terms why not come along and see us!

 www.norwichcamping.co.uk Tel: 01603 717600 [email protected] Follow us on Twitter!